Conscientious objector: United Kingdom

 The United Kingdom recognised the right of individuals not to fight in the 18th century following major problems with attempting to force Quakers into military service.
 The Militia Ballot Act of 1757 allowed Quakers to be excluded from service in the Militia.
 It then ceased to be a major issue, since Britain's armed forces were generally all-volunteer.
-However, press gangs were used to strengthen army and navy rolls on occasions from the 16th to the early 19th centuries.
+Press gangs were used to strengthen army and navy rolls on occasions from the 16th to the early 19th centuries.
 Pressed men did have the right of appeal, in the case of sailors, to the Admiralty.
-The Royal Navy last took pressed men in the Napoleonic War.
+The Royal Navy last took pressed men during the Napoleonic Wars.

 A more general right to refuse military service was not introduced until the First World War.
 Britain introduced conscription with the Military Service Act of January 1916, which came into full effect on 2 March 1916.
-The Act allowed for objectors to be absolutely exempted, to perform alternative civilian service, or to serve as a non-combatant in the army's Non-Combatant Corps, according to the extent to which they could convince a Military Service Tribunal of the quality of their objection.
+The Act allowed for objectors to be absolutely exempted, to perform alternative civilian service or to serve as a non-combatant in the army Non-Combatant Corps, according to the extent to which they could convince a Military Service Tribunal of the quality of their objection.

-Around 16,000 men were recorded as conscientious objectors, with Quakers, traditionally pacifist, forming a large proportion: 4,500 objectors were exempted on condition of doing civilian 'work of national importance', such as farming, forestry or social service; and 7,000 were conscripted into the specially-created Non-Combatant Corps.
-However, 6,000 were refused any exemption and forced into main army regiments; if they then refused to obey orders, they were court-martialled and sent to prison.
+Around 16,000 men were recorded as conscientious objectors, with Quakers, traditionally pacifist, forming a large proportion: 4,500 objectors were exempted on condition of doing civilian "work of national importance", such as farming, forestry or social service; and 7,000 were conscripted into the specially-created Non-Combatant Corps.
+Six thousand were refused any exemption and forced into main army regiments; if they then refused to obey orders, they were court-martialled and sent to prison.
 Thus, the well-known pacifist and religious writer Stephen Henry Hobhouse was called up in 1916: he and many other Quaker activists took the unconditionalist stand, refusing both military and alternative service, and on enforced enlistment were court-martialled and imprisoned for disobedience.
-Conscientious objectors formed only a tiny proportion of Military Service Tribunals' cases over the whole conscription period, estimated at around 2%.
+Conscientious objectors formed only a tiny proportion of Military Service Tribunals' cases over the conscription period, estimated at 2 per cent.
 Tribunals were notoriously harsh towards conscientious objectors, reflecting widespread public opinion that they were lazy, degenerate, ungrateful 'shirkers' seeking to benefit from the sacrifices of others.